sobaee/dict2mdx/README.md

 USAGE:

-Navigate to the direction that contains the dictionary file and run this command:
+Navigate to the directory that contains the dictionary file and this bash file and run this command:
 Bash dict2mdx.sh dictname.anyextension (ex. dict.txt)